k3s-io/k3s/docs/release/kubernetes-upgrade.md

 This process will take some time but upon completion, the images will be listed here.

-The k3s images will be published[here](https://hub.docker.com/r/rancher/k3s).
+The k3s images will be published [here](https://hub.docker.com/r/rancher/k3s).
 The upgrade images will be published [here](https://hub.docker.com/r/rancher/k3s-upgrade).

 Verifying Component Release Versions